2022 Janssen Prize for Creativity in Organic Synthesis Lecture

 Jérôme Waser studied chemistry at ETH Zurich, where he obtained his PhD degree in 2006 with Prof. Erick M. Carreira.
 In 2006, he joined Prof. Barry M. Trost at Stanford University as a SNF postdoctoral fellow.
 Since October 2007 he has been professor of organic chemistry at the Laboratory of Catalysis and Organic Synthesis (LCSO) at the Institute of Chemical Sciences and Engineering (ISIC) of the Ecole Polytechnique Fédérale de Lausanne (EPFL), where he was promoted full professor in 2019.
 His research group is focusing on the development of Umpolung strategies based on the use of heterocyclic hypervalent iodine reagents, the application of strained rings in synthetic chemistry and new tethering approaches for selective functionalization.

-Johan Winne is a tenure track ‘docent’ (assistant professor) at Ghent University since 2015.
-There, he leads an organic synthesis research group, consisting of chemists fascinated by terpene natural product families, modular heterocyclic building blocks, and cycloadditions.
-Next to these research lines, he also closely collaborates with research groups active in polymer chemistry, pharmacy and plant biology.
-Such collaborative efforts include the development of new dynamic covalent chemistries and click-type bioorthogonal reactions, useful for the functionalisation of (bio)macromolecules.
+Johan Winne started his independent academic career as an assistant professor in 2015 at Ghent University.
+In 2020, he was promoted to a tenured position of associate professor (‘hoofddocent’).
+At Ghent, he now leads an organic synthesis research group, consisting of chemists fascinated by terpene natural product families, modular heterocyclic building blocks, and cycloadditions.
+His lab also closely collaborates with research groups active in polymer chemistry, pharmacy and plant biology.
+These collaborations date back to his postdoctoral period, where in addition to tackling projects in the area in which he was trained (i.e. terpenoid natural product (bio)synthesis), he also grew a fascination for the development of new dynamic covalent chemistries and click-type bioorthogonal reactions, useful for the functionalisation of (bio)macromolecules.